Flakster/Platform-Game/README.md

 ## Potential future features

  - Mobile version with multitouch control
+ - Background improvement with stars and other moving objects

 ## Show your support
 Give a ⭐️ if you like this project!